-New Icons for Microsoft Office 365 with a glaring omission
+New Icons for Microsoft Office 365

 Office for Mere Mortals helps people around the world get more from Word, Excel, PowerPoint and Outlook.
 Delivered once a week. free.

 It’s been five years since the Word, Excel, PowerPoint and other Office icons were given a new look.
 Now they’ve been announced and, frankly, we could not care less.

 New look icons don’t make any difference to anyone’s daily use of Office.
 It’s like supermarket groceries that boast ‘New Packaging’ as if any customers care?